Foppiani and Fatton Co-Author Monograph on Japan’s Emerging Autonomous Security Policy

-Vlad Glaveanu, Head of the Department of Psychology and Counseling and Director of the Webster Center for Creativity and Innovation (WCCI) gave an invited keynote at the International Conference on Creativity, Emotions and the Arts that took place at the Centro Botín in Santander, Spain, between the 9th and 11th of October.
-Vlad’s talk was titled “Crafting the future: The role of creativity in economical, societal, and cultural growth” and spoke about the multiple ways in which creativity contributes to the creation, maintenance and transformation of the societies we live in.
+Vlad Glaveanu, Head of the Department of Psychology and Counseling and Director of the Webster Center for Creativity and Innovation (WCCI) gave an invited keynote at the International Conference on Creativity, Emotions and the Arts that took place at the Centro Botín in Santander, Spain, between Oct.
+9 and 11.
+Vlad’s talk was titled “Crafting the future: The role of creativity in economical, societal and cultural growth” and spoke about the multiple ways in which creativity contributes to the creation, maintenance and transformation of the societies we live in.
 His session can be viewed online (with a simultaneous translation in Spanish here).
 This conference was one of the few events dedicated to the links between creativity and emotion and brought together a group of prominent international speakers who considered the many facets of this relationship.

-Dr. Glaveanu was also an invited keynote at the ECHA Thematic Conference ‘Creativity Research & Innovation in Gifted Education’ that took place in Dubrovnik, Croatia, between the 16th and 18th of October 2019.
+Dr. Glaveanu was also an invited keynote at the ECHA Thematic Conference ‘Creativity Research and Innovation in Gifted Education’ that took place in Dubrovnik, Croatia, between Oct.
+16 and 18, 2019.
 The keynote, titled “Cultivating creativity, expanding the possible: Sociocultural reflections”, proposed and developed the notion of ‘pedagogy of the possible’ as a way of identifying and fostering the special abilities of each student in the classroom.
 This was the first time the European Council for High Ability (ECHA) had a special conference dedicated to creativity research and a short video from the event can be viewed here.

 In early July, Dr. Fatton was interviewed by the Chinese newspaper Global Times on the evolution of Japan’s security and foreign policies toward China and the United States.

 Fatton tours Asia and Europe for book promotion